Accessibility Statement

 Section508.gov provides numerous resources for making accessible websites and maintaining them.

-W3C and WCAG 2.1 provide technical guidelines and examples for what web accessibility should be.
+โW3C and WCAGโ 2.1 provide technical guidelines and examples for optimal web accessibility.